carlosgimenes/Training-Duolingo/Frases.md

 Some of my friends go dancing every week. = Alguns dos meus amigos vão dançar todas as semanas.

 Sorry, I'm not from France and I don't speak French. = Desculpe, eu não sou da França e não falo francês.
+Sorry I used a pen. = Desculpe eu usei uma caneta.
 Smoking indoors is not safe. = Fumar em um lugar fechado não é seguro.
 Students, can you see the blackboard from the back of the classroom?
 Alunos, vocês conseguem ver o quadro-negro do fundo da sala de aula?